Tuscarawas County Alcohol and Addiction Program - Dover Ohio

 Tuscarawas County Alcohol and Addiction Program - Dover, OH

-Tuscarawas County Alcohol And Addiction Program is treatment center located at 897 East Iron Avenue in the 44622 zip code in Dover, OH that offers medication assisted substance abuse treatment.
-It accepts teenagers and people with trauma into its treatment program.
+Tuscarawas County Alcohol And Addiction Program is treatment center located at 897 East Iron Avenue in the 44622 zip code in Dover, OH that offers medication-assisted addiction treatment.
+It accepts people with trauma and teenagers into its treatment service.
 Tuscarawas County Alcohol And Addiction Program provides naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Tuscarawas County Alcohol And Addiction Program consist of relapse prevention, brief intervention and anger management.
+Some of the treatment approaches used by Tuscarawas County Alcohol And Addiction Program consist of trauma-related counseling, motivational interviewing and relapse prevention.

 Address: 897 East Iron Avenue , Dover, OH 44622